Pressio/pressio-demoapps/README.md

 # Usability in more detail

-To demonstrate our idea of usability more concretely, let's say that we are interested in exploring the Euler1d Sod problem. <br>
+Let's say that we are interested in exploring the Euler1d Sod problem. <br>
 As mentioned above, we envision a three-step process: generate the mesh, instantiate the problem object, and solve.